YajanaRao/Perftool/README.md

 	# For Multiword commands
 	python perftool "netstat -an"

+	# For Live reporting
+	python perftool "jmeter -n -t test.jmx" --report live

 Features
-Measure the time taken for the execution of system commands and record the performance while executing
+Measure the time taken for the execution of system commands and record the performance while executing HTML, CSV reports are genearated at the end
+Live reports can be seen on web by enabling live reporting feature mentioned above

 ## Interactive console for instant report: